Leonardo was home-schooled

 How did Leonardo da Vinci die?

 Francis I, the King of France, met Leonardo when Francis was invading Italy.
-Francis invited Leonardo to come live in France, and Leonardo moved there.
+Francis invited Leonardo to come live in France, and Leonardo did move there.
 Leonardo died in France in 1519, when he was 67 years old.
 When Leonardo died of a stroke, his student Salai inherited the Mona Lisa, but when Salai died, Francis bought the Mona Lisa to hang in his palace.